-While once requiring large multi-grain zircon aliquots, the average mass of sample used in a bulk isotope dilution TIMS U-Pb analysis has decreased by more than five orders of magnitude between 1975 and 2010.
+While originally requiring once requiring large multi-grain zircon aliquotssome eight orders of magnitude larger than a typical SIMS ablation pit, the average mass of sample used in a bulk isotope dilution TIMS U-Pb analysis has decreased by more than five orders of magnitude between 1975 and 2010.
 Over the the same period, temporal precision has improved by over an order of magnitude, all due to improvements in analytical techniques and instrumentation (Schoene, 2014).
-In total, we may now expect to obtain < 0.05 % relative temporal precision and accuracy on a single $< 1~\mu g$ fragment of Hadean zircon ( $\sim 300~{\rm pg}$ U), providing a precise and accurate test of closed-system behavior through concordance.
+In total, we may now expect to obtain < 0.05 % relative temporal precision and accuracy on a single $< 1 \ \mu q$ fragment of Hadean zircon 10 $(\sim 300 \text{ pg U})$, providing a precise and accurate test of closed-system behavior through concordance.

-To improve the likelihood of analyzing closed-system material, zircon fragments intended for ID-TIMS may be first treated with chemical abrasion, which has been observed to selectively dissolve damaged domains likely to have undergone Pb-loss (Mattinson, 2005; Mundil et al., 2004; Mattinson, 2011; Widmann et al., 2019).
-While twelve hours of chemical abrasion in concentrated HF at 210 °C is frequently presumed to effectively mitigate Pb-loss in zircon, the underlying mechanism and the kinetics of this process remain poorly understood.
-Moreover, since previously published TIMS ages for Jack Hills Hadean zircons (Amelin, 1998; Amelin et al., 1999) predate the advent of chemical abrasion, it was unknown whether such Hadean zircons could survive the full standard 12 hr / 210 °C chemical abrasion procedure.
-Conducting chemical abrasion in a stepwise manner, where intermediate leachates are extracted and retained for analysis, eliminates this risk.
-By combining such stepwise chemical abrasion with TIMS-TEA, we may obtain matched trace-element and geochronological data for each subsequent chemical abrasion step of each analyzed zircon fragment.
-While time-consuming, such an analytical procedure (Figure 1) has the potential to provide insight into both the geologic history of Jack Hills Hadean zircon and the efficacy of chemical abrasion.
+To improve the likelihood of analyzing closed-system material, zircon fragments intended for ID-TIMS may be first treated with chemical abrasion, which has been observed to selectively dissolve damaged domains likely to have undergone Pb-loss (Mattinson, 2005; Mundil et al., 2004) (Mattinson, 2005; Mundil et al., 2004; Mattinson, 2011; Widmann et al., 2019).
+While twelve

+- hours of chemical abrasion in concentrated HF at 210 °C is frequently presumed to effectively mitigate Pb-loss in zircon, the 15 underlying mechanism and the kinetics of this process remain poorly understood.
+Moreover, since previously published TIMS ages for Jack Hills Hadean zircons (Amelin et al., 1999) (Amelin, 1998; Amelin et al., 1999) predate the advent of chemical abrasion, it was unknown whether such Hadean zircons could survive the full standard 12 hr / 210 °C chemical abrasion procedure.
+Conducting chemical abrasion in a stepwise manner, where intermediate leachates are extracted and retained for - analysis, eliminates this risk.
+By combining such stepwise chemical abrasion with TIMS-TEA, we may obtain matched trace-20 element and geochronological data for each subsequent chemical abrasion step of each analyzed zircon fragment.
+While timeconsuming, such an analytical procedure (Figure 1) has the potential to provide insight into both the geologic history of Jack Hills Hadean zircon and the efficacy of chemical abrasion.